Ei-0/soc-case-studies/case-studies/case-01-after-hours-access.md

 file server was observed shortly after the PowerShell execution.
 The sequence of events suggested a transition from access to potential intent-driven activity.

+## Analysis

+The initial after-hours login alone was not sufficient to confirm malicious intent, as legitimate explanations such as overtime work or remote access could not be ruled out.

+However, the subsequent execution of PowerShell by a non-IT user represented a significant deviation from normal behavior.
+In this environment, finance users do not typically require command-line tools to perform their duties.

+The rapid sequence from PowerShell execution to access of sensitive financial directories further increased concern.
+This progression suggested intentional activity rather than accidental or routine user behavior.

+At this stage, the situation was assessed as a high-risk anomaly requiring close monitoring, but not yet immediate containment, in order to better understand the user’s intent and avoid disrupting legitimate business activity prematurely.